Friday, March 24, 2023

 2. Dabur Contract Farming

-Dabur Contract FarmingDabur has been a leader in contract farming standards.
+Dabur Contract FarmingDabur has been a leader in the contract farming niche segment.
 The company focuses on growing herbs and medicinal plants using environmentally friendly methods.
 Dabur educates farmers and rural communities in modern, resource-saving agricultural techniques with the aid of neighborhood NGOs to increase production and protect endangered plant species.

 The business has the numbers to rank among the top ten contract farming firms in India.
 It has a sizable 1411-acre holding across 13 states in India.
 From 2013–2014, the acreage under cultivation increased by 41.5 percent.
 On the last count, 1674 farmers had contracts with the company, which represents an increase of 57% from the prior year.
 Over 800 farmers have participated in 12 training camps organized by Dabur thus far, and 5 lakh seeds have been given away for free.